folutade/KnowThatYouAnointed/content/posts/the-party.md

   Don't pay to play with them Brazilians, get a gym membership***
   -“meet the grahams”

-* By saying “paid your dues”, Kendrick could also be saying that Drake never did the hard, therapeutic work of self-examination to understand how he needs to grow and mature.
+* By saying “paid your dues,” Kendrick could also be saying that Drake never did the hard, therapeutic work of self-examination to understand how he needs to grow and mature.
 This lack of self-examination left Kendrick to do the examination work for Drake, which resulted in the astute criticisms that Kendrick made throughout all the battle tracks.

 {{< /details >}}